 Michelangelo Merisi da Caravaggio, (29 September 1571 – 18 July 1610) was an Italian artist active in Rome, Naples, Malta and Sicily between 1593 and 1610.
 His intensely emotional realism and dramatic use of lighting had a formative influence on the Baroque school of painting.
-Caravaggio trained under the Master Titian in Milan.
-He rose to prominence with his pictures of St Matthew.
+His innovative use of chiaroscuro inspired other artists such as Rembrandt and ushered in a new era of art.
+Caravaggio painted everything from Biblical themes to ordinary people he brought in off the street.
+Despite his turbulent personal life and frequent brushes with the law for fighting, he was in great demand as a leading artist of his day.

 St Matthew Commission